bobbylight/ZScriptLanguageSupport/README.md

 # Submodules
-There are two submodules:
+There are three submodules:

-## zscript-language-support
+## zscript-lang-support
 A language support plugin for ZScript for `RSyntaxTextArea`.
 This is probably the submodule you care about.

-It includes a small demo application that does the following:
+This adds the following features for editing zscript code to `RSyntaxTextArea`:

+* Syntax highlighting and code folding
-* Opens some ZScript code that contains some errors in a window.
-Errors are squiggle-underlined
+* Syntax errors are squiggle-underlined
 * Code completion is available for the source code, both stdlib functions and locally-defined functions, variables, etc.
 * A tree view of the source code allows you to jump around the source easily
-* Ctrl+Shift+O also allows you to navigate by source code constructs
+* `Ctrl+Shift+O` also allows you to navigate by source code constructs

+## zscript-lang-support-demo
+This is a small demo application showing off the features in `zscript-language-support`.
+A native build for Windows is included; one for OS X will come soon.

 ## zscript-rtext-plugin
-A plugin for the `RText` editor, that adds the ZScript code completion to it.
+A plugin for the `RText` editor, that adds the ZScript functionality above to that application specifically.

 # Building